3+2 Foods for Your Brain

 To avoid the dreaded afternoon slump, it’s important that you also pick your lunch wisely.
 For example, go for a lentil or bean soup, or get a side dish of sweet potatoes with your meal.
 And forget about getting a sugary drink, energy drink or a fruit juice with your lunch – they’re packed with simple carbs and within an hour of your lunch, they’ll bring your blood sugar and your energy down.

 Next to being a good source of vitamin K2, eggs can also provide you with cholineSource: Jake.
-Choline is required by your brain to make acetylcholine, a neurotransmitter involved in memory and mood regulation.
+Choline contributes to a normal metabolism of homocysteine.
 A single egg contains 37% of your daily choline needs.

 And if there’s a small voice at the back of your head warning you against eating too many eggs, tell it to calm down.
 Eggs used to get the blame for raising your LDL cholesterolLow-density lipoprotein (LDL) cholesterol is also known as ‘bad’ cholesterol.
 A high concentration of LDL cholesterol in your blood can lead to cholesterol build-up in your arteries and lead to heart disease or atherosclerosis over time. level or increasing your risk of heart disease.
 However, there’s insufficient evidenceSource: Journal of the American College of Nutrition to support such claims.
 So, while you certainly shouldn’t overdo it, with eggs or anything else, there’s really no reason to avoid them.